isabella232/net-two-factor-auth/part4-authenticator-app.md

     return currentHttpClientInstance;
 }
 ```
-What we are doing is to configure the http client to accept json as the returned data.
+Configure the http client to accept json as the returned data.

-Now change the validateCode protocol and method to to handle NSDATA as parameter and implement the forwarding of the of the data.
+Now, change the validateCode protocol and method to handle NSDATA as parameter and implement the forwarding of the of the data.

 ```objectivec
 -(void)validateCode:(NSString *)phoneNumber :(NSString *)code completion:(void (^)(NSData* data, NSError * error))completion{